johnurbanik/prescient/README.md

 ## Time permitting:
 1. Write a script that tests performance under a few of the query strategies, wherein all users are following one strategy, but with different initial conditions.
-2. Explore using featuretools to come up with better features for the model.
+2. Explore using DEAP for co-evolution of features / novelty based scoring.
 3. Explore multi-modal uses cases, and develop techniques that can predict well under these mixed modes.
 This includes when one user has several different strategies or different users have different strategies.
 4. Add stochasticity to the query strategies (or move to a stochastic decision process of next action).
 5. Add more complex key types (perhaps linked data ala wikipedia ?).
+6. Switch to a library of guesses based on multiclass regression or learning to rank.
-5. Try to derive some formal bounds on the conditions in which this type of system would be useful.
+7. Try to derive some formal bounds on the conditions in which this type of system would be useful.

 # Onboarding: